-The Division CEO is the Chairperson of RemCo, who reports annually to the RGBM Board on RemCo activities.
-Other members of RemCo include three INEDs.
+The Division CEO was the Chairperson of RemCo during the reporting period, and reported annually to the RGBM Board on RemCo activities.
+Other members of RemCo during the reporting period include three INEDs.
 The Chief Executive Officer of the Pacific Life Group (the "PL CEO") consults with Pacific Life HR team on the employment arrangements relating to the Division CEO.
 The PL CEO's recommendations on the Division CEO employment arrangements will be presented to the Lead Director for review and approval on behalf of the Company's Board and RemCo.